-- Interstate (I)-15 & Adams This project is the planning stage and will include expanding portions of the existing 8-foot wide access path to a 10-foot wide path to accommodate the required cleaning equipment (flusher).
-The project will include stream crossing improvements.
-Implementation timeline of this project is to be determined. - San Clemente Canyon This project is in planning stage, and will include improvements to the existing access path, and establishment of new access.
-Public Utilities anticipates partial implementation of this project to commence in Fall 2020. - Lexington Canyon at Redwood Street This project is in the planning stage and includes improvements to one segment of access path.
-Start of project implementation is to be determined. - Bounty and Waring Navajo This project is in the planning stage and will include improvements to the existing access path at manhole 10.
-An engineered design has been completed and biological and cultural resource surveys are in progress.
-Public Utilities anticipates implementation of this project to begin in September 2021.
+- Interstate (I)-15 & Adams - This project is on hold. - San Clemente Canyon This project is in planning stage, and will include improvements to the existing access path, and establishment of new access.
+Implementation is to be determined. - Lexington Canyon at Redwood Street This project is on hold. - Bounty and Waring Navajo This project will be constructed in September 2021 and includes improvements to the existing access path at manhole 10.